f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/waf_violatations.png

 Next we will specify blocking response page.
-To do that, enable the advanced fields configuration.
-Then select **Custom** and indicate **403 Forbidden** as response code.
+To do that, select **Custom** and indicate **403 Forbidden** as response code.
 By default the Distributed Cloud WAF looks for specific query parameters like "card" or "password" to prevent potentially sensitive information such as account credentials or credit card numbers from appearing in security logs.
 This can be customized through a Blocking Response Page that can include a custom body in ASCII or base64.

 .. figure:: assets/waf_adv_config.png